 Also during the 2004 presidential campaign season, Moore was a frequent speaker on U.S. college campuses.
 His “Slacker Uprising Tour,” where he exhorted young voters to support Democratic candidate John Kerry over Republican incumbent George W. Bush, took him to dozens of schools—mostly in swing states—during the closing days of the campaign.
 Emphasizing that even those who were politically uninformed and disengaged had a civic duty to vote Bush out of office, Moore urged cheering crowds of college students to observe “the slacker motto,” which was: “Sleep till noon, drink beer, vote Kerry November 2.”
 On one occasion, Moore put a twist on that slogan and issued an alternative mantra: “Pick nose, pick butt, pick Kerry.”
 He then ended with an echo of Karl Marx and Friedrich Engels from the Communist Manifesto: “Slackers of the world, unite!”_

-In 2007 Moore released Sicko, a documentary extolling the purported virtues of Cuba's government-run health-care system.
-The film completely ignored that system's many serious problems, which are discussed at length here.
+In 2007 Moore released Sicko, a documentary extolling the purported virtues of Cuba’s government-run health-care system.
+The film completely ignored that system’s many serious problems.

 **Capitalism: A Love Story

 **_In September 2009, Moore released a new documentary titled Capitalism: A Love Story, which likened free markets to the taking of property at gunpoint.
 The movie ended with the playing of the Soviet national anthem, The Internationale, and Moore stating: “Capitalism is evil, and you cannot regulate evil.
 You have to eliminate it.”

 It should be noted that Moore’s anti-capitalist sentiments have deep, longstanding roots.
 For example: